falarica/cloudk8smgmt/ClusterManagement/README.md

 # cloudk8smgmt
+Most common APIs of AKS and EKS have been implemented in Java are as below:

-Kubernetes clusters in AWS (EKS) and Azure (AKS) Following APIs have been implemented for AWS Elastic Kubernetes Service (EKS)
+AWS Elastic Kubernetes Service (EKS) APIs:
  - Create cluster
  - Get cluster status
  - List cluster